zeromq/libzmq/builds/zos/README.md

         cd zeromq-VERSION
         builds/zos/makelibzmq

-    or to skip the `libzmq.so` dynamic library:
+    or to skip the `libzmq.so` dynamic library (only building `libzmq.a`):

         cd zeromq-VERSION
         BUILD_DLL=false
         export BUILD_DLL
         builds/zos/makelibzmq

-*   (Optional, but recommended) build the core tests with:
+*   (Optional, but recommended) build and run the core tests with:

+        cd zeromq-VERSION
         builds/zos/maketests

-*   (Optional, but recommended) run the core tests:

         builds/zos/runtests

 *   To remove built files, to start again (eg, rebuild with different compile/link flags):

+        cd zeromq-VERSION
         builds/zos/makeclean

 There are details on specifying alternative compilation flags below.